 There are several problems.
 First the second law of thermodynamics states that complex systems will become increasingly disordered, whereas the opposite is true of individual living things and life in general, which becomes increasingly complex and ordered as a result of biological evolution.
 Part of the explanation is very familiar: since neither the earth, nor any individual organism on the earth is an isolated physical system, external sources of energy, including solar energy, heat energy from the earth's core, and chemical energy can counter the tendency to increased entropy for some entities on the planet.

-But that does not explain the origins or persistence of increasingly complex and detailed structures. that are required to preserve biological information during the development of an organism, and during reproductive processes across many generations.
+But that does not explain the origins or persistence of increasingly complex and detailed structures, that are required to preserve biological information during the development of an organism, during many interactions with other things in the environment (including some high-impact interactions) and during reproductive processes across many generations.

 ES provides an answer by pointing out that although quantum theory implies that physical processes essentially involve statistical patterns of change and are therefore not deterministic, it also implies that there can be structures that are in stable states because, although they are capable of switching to new states, they are very unlikely to do so, unless affected by a sufficiently high energy impulse.
 That allows quantum mechanics to support not only indeterminism, but also long term determinism.